eglove/fetch/README.md

-# Vanilla JS Fetcher with Client Side Cache
+# Vanilla JS Fetcher and API Builder with Client Side Cache

+Centralize your API, keep it flexible to escape hatches.
 Prevent refetching the same data to the browser based on a cache interval.
-Does not work on a server.
+(Cache does not work on a server.)

 ## FAQ